-Janai Purnima is one of many festivals that are observed with cultural implications throughout Nepal's diverse terrain.
-In Nepali, the words "Janai" and "Purnima" stand for a sacred thread and the full moon, respectively.
+Janai Purnima is one of the many festivals observed with cultural implications throughout Nepal's diverse terrain.
+In Nepali, "Janai" and "Purnima" stands for a sacred thread and the full moon, respectively.
 Beginning with Janai Purnima, Nepal's festival season officially begins.
-In Nepal, this event marks the beginning of August.
+In Nepal, this event marks the beginning of August but may vary.

-This holy festival is celebrated every year on the day of the full moon in the month of Shrawan according to the Nepali calendar.
-The males who wear the sacred thread known as Janai bathe in the nearest river or pond at the crack of dawn and switch the Janai their priest gave them.
+This holy festival is celebrated every year on the day of the full moon in the month of Shrawan.
+Men who wear the sacred thread known as Janai, bathe in the nearest river or pond at the crack of dawn and switch the Janai that the priest gives them.
 On this day, Hindus also bind a sacred thread around their wrist.

-By tying this sacred thread, it is thought to sanctify the soul and protect the body from evil.
-Prior to being attached to the tail of the cow during the Tihar festival, the holy thread in hand is thought to be worn continuously throughout the day and for a few months after that.
+Tying this sacred thread is believed to sanctify the soul and protect the body from any evil spirit.
+Prior to being attached to the tail of the cow during the Tihar festival, the holy thread in hand is told to be worn continuously throughout the day and for a few months after that.
 Devotees are said to benefit from this by experiencing good fortune and a better quality of life.
 Every year, thousands of disciples go from all across the nation to the Rasuwa district's Gosaikunda to take part in a fair.
-On this day, hundreds of devotees travel to Nepal's Patan to the Kumbeshwar temple.
+On this day, hundreds of devotees travel to Patan to the Kumbeshwar Temple.
 Additionally, the family gathers to cook and feast on delicious food on Janai Purnima.
-The night before Janai Purnima, nine different varieties of lentils are gathered and soaked to make the special dish "Kwati," which is made on this day.
-Not only is this delectable dish healthy for your health, but it is also good for the tongue.
+The night before Janai Purnima, nine different variety of lentils is soaked to make the special dish called "Kwati," which is made on this day.
+Not only is this delectable dish good for your health but it is also considered a gastronomical delight.

 This festival is known as Janai Purnima in other parts of Nepal, while Hindus in North India and the Terai region of Nepal celebrate the same day as "Rakhi" or "Rakshya Bandhan."
 Brothers and sisters celebrate their bond with one another on this day.
-In order to increase crop output during Janai Purnima, Newar farmers from the Newari community give various foods to frogs, who are revered as messengers of the God of rainfall.
+In order to increase crop output during Janai Purnima, farmers from the Newari community feed the frogs, who are revered as messengers of the God of rainfall.
 Here are some more fascinating facts and beliefs regarding the holy celebration of "Janai Purnima."

 You may ask What is Janai made from?
 What is Janai?
 For your valuable information, Janai is a holy cotton thread worn across the chest by Hindu men.
 It is placed crosswise across the left shoulder to the right waistline.
 A Janai consists of six cotton threads, and each string has a meaning to it.
 Three of the threads symbolize Brahma, Vishnu, and Maheshwar (the three major gods in Hinduism).
 And, the other three strains symbolize the totality of worship, knowledge, and karma.
 Those six strains of Janai have their unique symbolism according to the Hindu myths.
 This sacred thread is only given to males during an impressive religious ceremony called ‘Bratabandha’ which is such a type of ceremony or a formal process of accepting an individual in his religion.
 Hindu Nepalese men of the Brahmin and Chhetri groups perform their annual ritual of changing Janai during this festival.